powenchen/Project3_Behavior_Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-First of all, my model will preprocess the data by normalizing and cropping.
+First of all, my model will preprocess the data by cropping and normalizing.

 After preprocessing, my model has 5 convolution2D layers followed by 1 flatten layer followed by 5 fully-connected layers(model.py lines 64-78)